DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 about Health, Wealth, and Happiness*, London: Penguin Books, 2009.

-Timmermans, Stefan and Marc Berg. *The Gold Standard: The Challenge of Evidence-Based Medicine and Standardization in Health Care,*
+Timmermans, Stefan and Marc Berg. *The Gold Standard: The Challenge of Evidence-Based Medicine and Standardization in Health Care*,
 Philadelphia: Temple University Press, 2003.

 Venturini, Tommaso.
 ‘What Is Second-Degree Objectivity and How Could it